Saint John Property Tax Calculator 2022

 Saint John-image

-The City of Saint John is located on the Bay of Fundy and is home to over 67K residents.
-The population of Saint John decreased by 3.6% from 2011 to 2016.
-The average sold home price was $199,853 in January 2021, which is a 7.9% increase from January 2020.
-Over the same time period, the number of new listings decreased by 18.7% and the number of homes sold increased by 25.6%.
-This has caused active residential listings to decline by 46.7%, which significantly lowered Saint John's real estate inventory.
-These factors indicate that Saint John is a seller's market.
-Even though there are new construction efforts, overall demand driven by home buyers moving up to detached homes is much higher.
+The City of Saint John is located on the Bay of Fundy and is home to over 69K residents.
+The population of Saint John decreased by 3.4% from 2016 to 2021.
+The average sold home price was $326K in August 2023, which is a 15.4% increase from August 2022.
+Over the same time period, the 237 new listings showed a decline of 25% compared to the previous year, and the 226 homes sold showed an increase of 1.8%.
+This has caused active residential listings to decline by 23% from August 2022 to August 2023.
+The sales in Saint John were almost at par with the new listings, with the Sales-to-new listings ratio being 95%, indicating that the market is a seller's market.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf